Western use of the swastika in the early 20th century: Swastika tiles

 The San Mateo County History Museum, in Redwood City, California, is housed in the former county courthouse.
 It was built in 1910 and designed "to look as impressive as San Francisco City Hall."
 The mosaic tile floor in the rotunda includes swastika designs.
 The building is listed on the National Register of Historic Places and the museum is accredited by the American Alliance of Museums.

 The A.K.
 Smiley Public Library in Redlands, California, built in 1894, includes a swastika tile floor design.
 The building has been listed on the National Register of Historic Places since 1976, and a California State Historic Landmark in 1990.

 Swastika tiles are visible at the San Diego Mission Beach Plunge swimming pool, which opened in 1925.

 The Ernst Cafe in the New Orleans Warehouse district has a 1902 swastika pattern tile floor, with left facing symbols.
-The restaurant's web page notes that Hitler was a teenager when the floor was installed.
+The restaurant's web page notes that Adolf Hitler was a teenager when the floor was installed.

 The Moorish style Majestic Theater in East St. Louis, Illinois, built in 1928, features hundreds of coloured tiles with a variety of geometric designs including numerous swastikas with arms pointing to the right.
 The theatre was added to the National Register of Historic Places in 1985 but has fallen into disrepair.

 The Plays and Players Theatre, built in 1912 in Philadelphia, Pennsylvania, has coloured swastika floor tiles.
 The theatre was added to the National Register of Historic Places in 1973.

 The 116th Street–Columbia University station of the New York City Subway features a ceramic mosaic design with a border of swastikas, which dates back to the station's 1904 opening.

 In early 2016, the board of directors of the Longview Community Church in Longview, Washington debated removing swastika tiles from the church, constructed in 1925, and added to the National Register of Historic Places in 1985.

 A popular California summer camp near Los Altos, California closed suddenly in early June 2022 after many staff resigned in protest over building tiles that included the swastika.
 The original owners of the camp property obtained the swastika tiles, along with other Buddhist symbols, during an Asian honeymoon in 1913, and installed the tiles in their home in 1929.
 The nonprofit farm and wilderness preserve responded by removing the tiles from public view but staff resigned two days before action was taken.
-The Hidden Villa camp website lists Values that include opposition to discrimination and credits itself with creating the first interracial residential summer camp.Katherine Simpson and Jennah Pendleton "Updated: Hidden Villa cancels all camps after key staff quit, citing structural racism", Los Altos Town Crier, June 8, 2022.
+The Hidden Villa camp website lists Values that include opposition to discrimination and credits itself with creating the first interracial residential summer camp.